uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-verifier.md

 ---
-title: Getting started as a Generic Verifier
+title: Getting started with the Generic Verifier
 toc: true
 toc_sticky: true
 excerpt: Learn how to deploy the generic verifier management service